aNewPseudonym/aNewPseudonym.github.io/index.md

 ---
-layout: default
+layout: home
 ---

-My index page.
+# Index.

 It's pretty empty here now.
+But here are some posts I've made.